lambda7xx/cmcs624-fall20/assignment1.md

 Please do not write a serial program to bypass the test.
 We will check your code manually.
 {% endhint %}

+{% hint style="info" %}
+In order to get comparable performance, please comment out the debugging code, such as the print function.
+{% endhint %}

 {% hint style="success" %}
 20 points for each execution model.
 Total 40 points.
 {% endhint %}